harifaka/ClipperTool/README.md

 ---

-## License 📄
+## 📄 License

+This project is open source and licensed under the **[Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/)**.
-MIT License - Feel free to use, modify, and distribute!
+Feel free to use, modify, and share it under the terms of the EPL.
 ---

 ## Made With ❤️

-Created with Python, caffeine, and a healthy obsession with clean clipboards.
+Created with Python, and a healthy obsession with clean clipboards.

 ---